Skip to main content

 <script src="{{ mix('js/app.js') }}" defer></script>

-Step 4: Running Development and Production Builds
+Development & Production Builds

 npm run dev